-What was the role of music in your younger years and who are some of your musical influences?
+What was the role of music in John Lunn’s youth?

 My father had been a saxophone player in a jazz band so there was a lot of that music in the house as I was growing up.
 My mother was more classically minded so there was a good mixture.

 I guess I was taking it all in as to this day my favourite composers are Miles Davis and Bach!